 CDC Injury Control Research Centers

 In 1987 the Centers for Disease Control and Prevention (CDC) began funding Injury Control Research Centers (ICRCs) to study ways to prevent injuries.
-The University of Michigan Injury Prevention Center has been funded by the CDC since 2012, and is currently one of 9 centers nationally.
+The University of Michigan Injury Prevention Center has received funding since 2012.

 Research Priorities